 - Your device has significantly slowed down in performance.
 Sometimes your device doesn’t respond to the keyboard or mouse input.
 It often freezes or does things very slowly.
 Also, it takes a while for the device to start.

 - You also noticed unusual web browser behavior.
 In your browser appeared an unknown bookmark or suspicious link redirection.

 - Your whole system behaves strangely.
 One of the abilities of a rootkit is to manipulate your OS.
-If you noticed some strange and unusual behavior of it it could be a sign of a rootkit.
+If you notice some strange and unusual behavior it could be a sign of a rootkit.

 How to Prevent Rootkit Attacks